shulgaalexey/gallery-dotnet-sdk-tizen/intro.md

 ----------------

-The lightweight Gallery, organized as a vintage Web 1.0-ish blog, comprisesi basic set of Tizen-ready 3rd Party C# APIs.
+The lightweight Gallery, organized as a vintage Web 1.0-ish blog, comprising a basic set of Tizen-ready 3rd Party C# APIs.
 Selected and ported by us to Tizen .NET, those APIs and SDKs are accompanied with developer tutorials, framed as short stories and helping you getting started with a particular package and Tizen .NET App development in common.

 <table style="width:100%" align="left" border="0" cellpadding="0" cellspacing="0">